 The District seeks to foster an environment in which all employees and students feel free to report incidents of unlawful harassment and discrimination without fear of retaliation or reprisal.
-Therefore, the District also strictly prohibits retaliation against any individual for filing a complaint of unlawful harassment and/or discrimination or for participating in an unlawful harassment and/or discrimination or for participating in an unlawful harassment and/or discrimination investigation.
+Therefore, the District also strictly prohibits retaliation against any individual for filing a complaint of unlawful harassment and/or discrimination or for participating in an unlawful harassment and/or discrimination investigation.
 Such conduct is illegal and constitutes a violation of this policy.
 All allegations of retaliation will be swiftly and thoroughly investigated.
 If the District determines that retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
 Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.